About this series of articles

-If your business already compliant with distance selling rules, the changes represent evolution rather than a revolution.
+If your business is already compliant with older distance selling rules, the changes represent evolution rather than a revolution.
 However, there are some important changes.

-But this is only the case when the contract is formed off-premises (for example, at the customer’s house) or at a distance (such as by mail order or through the Internet).
+But this is only the case when the contract is formed off-premises (for example, at the customer’s house) or at a distance (such as by mail order, by telephone or through the Internet).
 Your customer does not have this right by law when sales are made at your shop or office, or other business premises.

 You can extend the number of days beyond 14 to offer a better incentive to prospective customers, but you can’t reduce it.

 There is no specific requirement as to how notification to cancel a contract should be given but in the event of a dispute the burden falls upon the consumer to prove that they did cancel within the cancellation period.

 So, for example, if they ring and leaves a message on an answerphone you but calls the wrong number, they will have failed to cancel.

 Obligation to tell a customer how to cancel

 As a trader, you have an obligation to provide information about how to cancel as well as the means to do so (a form in a prescribed format that your customer can use to give you notice).

 But whilst you must provide the model cancellation form in your system or process, the consumer is not obliged to use it.
 They can notify you in any way they like, and in hard or soft copy.
 That includes, by letter or written note, by e-mail, or even by an SMS text message.